QCoding/qsum/README.md

 * Base checksums on object contents and permit the calculation of checksums on mutable objects

 ## Checksum Design
-* The first two bytes of every checksum represent the type
+* The first two bytes of every checksum represent the type and will be referred to as the 'type prefix'
-* The rest of the checksum in a digest of the byte representation of the object
+* The rest of the checksum in a digest of the byte representation of the object and will be refered to as the 'data checksum'
+* QSUM CHECKSUM = TYPE PREFIX + DATA CHECKSUM

+### Support for Custom Containers
+* Custom container classes that inherit from common python containers (E.g. tuple, list, set, dict, etc.) are checksummable
+* The class name is not recoverable from the type prefix but will be added as salt to the data checksum to prevent collisions

 ## References
 [Wikipedia Checksum](https://en.wikipedia.org/wiki/Checksum)